Small Copyright Claims Court: New Legislation to Help Authors and Creators!

 Nancy E. Wolff is a member of the Intellectual property, media and entertainment law firm of Cowan, DeBaets, Abrahams & Sheppard, LLC located in New York, New York.
 She represents a wide range of creative individuals and companies in all areas of digital media, licensing and publishing.
 In addition to transactional work, she represents clients in state and federal court civil actions as well as arbitration and mediation and is admitted to practice in NY, NJ CA and PA.
 She is a frequent speaker throughout the United States and Europe on copyright, digital media, and licensing for many organizations.
 She is the President of the Copyright Society of the USA, Chair of the ABA IP Section Committee On Visual Arts , Dramatic Works and Motion Picture and serves on the ABA Copyright Reform Task Force.
 She is recognized as a Super Lawyer in Intellectual Property and ranked by Super Lawyers as one of the top 50 female lawyers in New York City.

-Join the live webinar by paying the "Early Bird" price of $30 until June 14 on or after June 15th the non-member price will return to $45.
+Join the live webinar by paying "Early Bird" pricing of $30 through August 9th.
+On or after August 10th, the price will return to $45.

 Follow the "Buy Now" button: